 - AG: increased enzyme activity

 - GG: increased enzyme activity

-Studies have linked an MTR variant to several folate pathway problems including higher homocysteine levels.
-The rs1805087 variant is also known as A2756G, with G being the minor allele.
-The G allele causes an increase in methylation, thus possibly causing a decrease in methyl groups available for other pathways to use and also using up methylB12 more quickly than normal. [ref]
+The rs1805087 variant is also known as A2756G.
+The G allele causes an increase in activity, thus possibly causing a decrease in methyl groups available for other pathways to use and also using up methylB12 more quickly than normal. [ref]

 MTR uses methylcobalamin (methyl-B12) and zinc in the reaction of converting homocysteine to methionine.
-Thus, an increase in enzyme activity can keep homocysteine levels lower (generally a good thing) but only if there is plentiful methylcobalamin.
-So people with this variant might want to ensure that they are getting methylB12 and zinc, either through diet or supplements.
+Thus, an increase in enzyme activity can keep homocysteine levels lower (generally a good thing), but only if there is plentiful methylcobalamin.
+So people with this variant should ensure that they are getting methyl-B12 and zinc, either through diet or supplements.